Voice assistants will revolutionize ecommerce

 About Capgemini and Sogeti

-A global leader in consulting, technology services and digital transformation, Capgemini is at the forefront of innovation to address the entire breadth of clients’ opportunities in the evolving world of cloud, digital and platforms.
+A global leader in consulting, technology services and digital transformation, the Capgemini Group is at the forefront of innovation to address the entire breadth of clients’ opportunities in the evolving world of cloud, digital and platforms.
 Building on its strong 50-year heritage and deep industry-specific expertise, Capgemini enables organizations to realize their business ambitions through an array of services from strategy to operations.
 Capgemini is driven by the conviction that the business value of technology comes from and through people.
-It is a multicultural company of 200,000 team members in over 40 countries.
-The Group reported 2016 global revenues of EUR 12.5 billion.
+It is a multicultural company of over 200,000 team members in more than 40 countries.
+The Group reported 2018 global revenues of EUR 13.2 billion.

 Visit us at www.capgemini.com.
 People matter, results count.